 They promised a city-wide march on Saturday, bringing in reinforcements to cover thousands of protesters who became weary and left after days on the street in the scorching Bangkok heat.

-“The government may think this is nearly over—it isn’t,” a protest leader, Nattawut Saikua, told reporters, calling on Bangkok residents to join them.
+“The government may think this is nearly over — it isn’t,” a protest leader, Nattawut Saikua, told reporters, calling on Bangkok residents to join them.

-Honking horns, singing folk songs and waving red flags, protesters converged on Abhisit’s house in an affluent Bangkok neighbourhood where they splashed blood—a few spoonfuls donated by each—on the gates and fences amid pouring rain.
+Honking horns, singing folk songs and waving red flags, protesters converged on Abhisit’s house in an affluent Bangkok neighbourhood where they splashed blood — a few spoonfuls donated by each — on the gates and fences amid pouring rain.

 “We have washed Abhisit’s house with the blood of the common people to express our wish,” said Nattawut, as thousands of supporters rattled plastic clappers.

 Protesters say the splashing of blood was a “symbolic sacrifice for democracy”.
+It is also a bid to re-energise a peaceful movement that appears to be waning in numbers.

-On Tuesday, protesters poured blood outside Abhisit’s office and his Democrat Party’s headquarters, following an unorthodox ritual by a man who dressed like a Brahmin priest in white garb.—Reuters
+On Tuesday, protesters poured blood outside Abhisit’s office and his Democrat Party’s headquarters, following an unorthodox ritual by a man who dressed like a Brahmin priest in white garb. — Reuters